Riverland Paddling Marathon: History

 The Riverland paddling Marathon has been run every year since 1988 and in the first year there was just the single 208km Event.
 The Legs for each day were chosen based on free campsites along the river at the end of each day.

 The next year the 100km event was added and over the years additional events were added to appeal to all paddlers.

 Logistics

-The RPM is unique in Paddling Marathon's in Australia where the majority of the Committee are committed marathon paddlers in their own right and paddle in either the 200 or 100 themselves.
+The RPM is unique in Paddling Marathons in Australia where the majority of the Committee are committed marathon paddlers in their own right and paddle in either the 200 or 100 themselves.
 The event relies heavily on the numerous volunteers who make this event possible.

 Craft and classes

 There is a wide range of craft and classes to choose from.
-Craft classes include the ICF K (Kayak) and C (Canoe) Classes, TK classes as well as several Recreational classes, including Sea Kayaks, Ski's and even SUP's (Stand Up Paddle Boards).
+Craft classes include the ICF K (Kayak) and C (Canoe) Classes, TK classes as well as several Recreational classes, including Sea Kayaks, Skis and even SUPs (Stand Up Paddle Boards).
 The RPM also caters for 2 junior age classes - under 16 and under 18, the Open age class, and Veteran age classes - vet35+, vet45+, vet55+, vet65+ and vet70+.